In response to the evolving COVID-19 pandemic, the North Dakota Medical Association Council chose to hold this year’s annual meeting entirely virtual.

 Friend of Medicine

 Chosen by the NDMA Executive Committee, the 2020 Friend of Medicine Award was given to Kirby Kruger for his contributions to outstanding service to North Dakota during a time of crisis – the COVID pandemic.
-Kirby has worked for the Department for 30 years and has been a tireless advocate for public health.
+Kirby has worked for the ND Dept. of Health for 30 years and has been a tireless advocate for public health.

 Kirby Kruger, Medical Services Section Chief for the North Dakota Dept. of Health, was nominated for the award by coworker and NDMA member Dr. Joan Connell.